 Security and safety are the most important factor when it comes to picking a house.
 The windows should be double glazed and there should be double locks and fire doors in the house.

-If you will be living in a group of 6 or more students, the landlord will be required to abide by stringent HMO regulations.
-While they are required to be met by law, they can be hard to enforce.
+If you will be living with a group of 6 or more students, the landlord will be required to abide by stringent HMO regulations.
+Whilst they are required to be met by law, they can be hard to enforce.
 They exist for your safety and comfort, so check up on what they involve on the internet or with your local council.

 Find out what is included with the house so you know what you’re accountable for.
-Landlords will list items that are in poor condition, so make sure you check every piece of furniture before signing for the house, especially for broken bed springs.
+Landlords will list items that are in poor condition, so make sure you check every piece of furniture before signing any paperwork, especially for broken bed springs.